gasman/papaya/README.md

 With socketed chips, the Raspberry Pi and papAYa combo fits neatly into a [SmartiPi Touch 2 case](https://thepihut.com/products/smartipi-touch-2) with a [15mm back cover](https://thepihut.com/products/smartipi-touch-2-back-cover), provided you use [11mm spacers](https://thepihut.com/products/raspberry-pi-hat-mounting-kit) rather than the slightly-taller ones that come with the touchscreen.

 ## Server
 Rather than having each client program do its own low-level GPIO access (which typically requires running as root), the AY can be made available over a network service, running on TCP port 8912.
-Client software is in progress; see server/protocol.txt for details of the protocol.
+See server/protocol.txt for details of the protocol.

 To build, run `make` from the `server` directory - this requires [pigpio](http://abyz.me.uk/rpi/pigpio/).
 Copy the resulting `server` executable to `/usr/local/sbin/papaya`, and run it under supervisor using a configuration file such as (in `/etc/supervisor/conf.d/papaya.conf`):